f-dx/Awesome-Targeted-Individuals/README.md

 - Why it still exists?
 - How to stop Targeted Individuals program?

-## How does it work / The surface of attach
+## How does it work / The surface of attack

 * Psychological warfare
 * Surveillance and Privacy Violation
 * Online Platforms and Global AI Bubble (Google, YouTube, Facebook, OpenAI...)
-* Bio weapons / Immune system / GAS / Water /
+* Bio weapons / Immune system / GAS / Water
-* Brain Altering / Brain Bio Modifiers (Virus / Bacteria / Implants)
+* Brain Modifiers (RNM and similar technologies)
+* Directed Energy Weapons
+*

 ## Your AI Bubble and Algorithmic discrimination

 * Recommendation Engines Content
 * Centralised AI mind control
+* Personality-aware AI that controls operations

 ## Agents of the system / Who they are?